elevywis/QSalign/README.md

   Step 6.

-   Run  "QSalign.pl" with the full path of the query and number of subunits the query has and the target file containg 4 letter target code and corresponding number of subunits.
-        (a sample target file is provided)
+   Run  "QSalign.pl" with the full path of the query and number of subunits the query has and the target file containg 4 letter target code and corresponding number of subunits. (a sample target file is provided)
-        Syntax:

         perl QSalign.pl /home/XXXX.pdb 4 target_file.txt

     Run time depends upon the size of the query, T_CUT, and number of targets, can take ~2mins to few hours for each run.